jlightyear/TheMovies/README.md

 * Git branching and merging
 * Responsive design (need some fixes)
 * Continuous integration with Grunt and Bower
-* Heroky deployment with Rack
+* Heroku deployment with Rack
 * Use of HTML apis (geolocation and local storage)

 ## TODO